UUCNC’s Vision and Mission statements reflect our commitment to social action.

 UU Social Justice Statements and Study-Action Process

-At each annual General Assembly of the Unitarian Universalist Assocation (UUA) of congregations, delegates from across the nation determine denominational statements on social justice.
+At each annual General Assembly of the Unitarian Universalist Assocation (UUA) of congregations, delegates from across the nation determine denominational statements and actions on social justice.
 Learn about the Congregational Study/Action process.

 UU Service Committee